 As a family we spent a year living in India, have trekked Nepal’s Himalayas, and backpacked around Sri Lanka and Thailand.
 We’ve also explored Doha and Abu Dhabi on stopovers back to the UK.
 Pre-kids, hubby and I travelled Russia, Mongolia, China and much of South East-Asia.
 But there is no way we can do it all.
 Although we’ll give it a good try!

 So back in 2017, I started a monthly interview series – THE ASIA INTERVIEWS – where I chat to fellow family travel bloggers about their favourite holiday destination in Asia for family travel.
 From that easy first holiday to Bali to temple hopping in Chang Mai to exploring the delicious food of Seoul, parents have shared their advice of where to go, what to do, where to stay, and more.
-I love the personal tips and advice that is offered through these interviews.
+I love the personal tips and advice that is offered through these interviews and there have been some interesting insights into the best family holiday destinations in Asia.

 From these interviews and in no particular order, I’ve compiled this list to provide you with the best destinations in Asia for family travel.
 I hope you find some inspiration here, and do check the Foreign Travel Office for up-to-date travel advice before travelling to any Asian destination.